RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Automatic collections

-The automatic collections are named **All games**, **Favorites** and **Last played**.
+The automatic collections are named _All games, Favorites_ and _Last played_.
 The _All games_ collection simply groups all your game systems into one big list, _Favorites_ combines all your games marked as favorites from all your game systems, and _Last played_ is a list of the 50 last games you have launched.

-These automatic collections can be individually enabled or disabled by going to the main menu, selecting **Game collection settings** and then **Automatic game collections**.
+These automatic collections can be individually enabled or disabled by going to the main menu, selecting _Game collection settings_ and then _Automatic game collections_.

-Note that you should only enable these collections if you really need them as they slow down the application quite a bit.
-By default these collections are therefore disabled.

 ### Custom collections

 These are collections that you create yourself.
-Examples could be grouping in genres like `Shoot em up`, `Fighting games` etc. or perhaps a time period like `1980s`, `1990s` and so on.
+Examples could be grouping in genres like _Shoot em up_, _Fighting games_ etc. or perhaps a time period like _1980s_, _1990s_ and so on.

 If the theme set supports it, you can create a custom collection directly from a theme.
-However, rbsimple-DE does not provide such themes as it's believed that grouping them together in a dedicated Collections system is a more elegant solution.
+However, rbsimple-DE does not provide such themes as it's believed that grouping them together in a dedicated _Collections_ system is a more elegant solution.
 Especially since the theme set would need to ship with an almost endless amount of collection themes for whatever categories the users would like to use for their game collections.

-So if you have enabled the option **Group unthemed custom collections** (it's enabled by default), any collections you add will show up in the special Collections system.
+So if you have enabled the option _Group unthemed custom collections_ (it's enabled by default), any collections you add will show up in the special _Collections_ system.
 Here you can access them just as you would access folders inside a regular gamelist.
-The amount of games per collection is shown in the description, and a random game is displayed each time you browse through the list (you can also quick jump to this random game by pressing the **Y** button).
+The amount of games per collection is shown in the description, and a random game is displayed each time you browse through the list.
+You can also quick jump to this random game by pressing the _Y_ button.

 To create a custom collection, go to **Game collection settings** from the main menu and choose **Create new custom collection**.

-Choose a name and press enter, let's use the name `Platform` for this example.
+Choose a name and press enter, let's use the name _Platform_ for this example.

 The collection will now be created and the collection edit mode will be entered.
-You can now add games to the collection by navigating to any gamelist and pressing the **Y** button.
+You can now add games to the collection by navigating to any gamelist and pressing the _Y_ button.
 Any number of games from any of your game systems can be added.
-A game can also be part of multiple collections, there is no real limit for this in ES-DE.
+A game can also be part of multiple collections, there is no real limit for this.

-Removing games works the same way, just press **Y** to remove it if it's already present in your collection.
+Removing games works the same way, just press _Y_ to remove it if it's already present in your collection.
 You can do this either from the gamelist where the game was added, or from the collection itself.

 Only files can be part of collections, not folders.
 Games marked as hidden or to not be counted as games can't be added either.

 During the time that the collection is being edited, any game that is part of the collection is marked with a leading tick symbol in the game name.

 When you are done adding games, you can either open the main menu and go to **Game collection settings** and select the **Finish editing 'Platform' collection** or you can open the game options menu and select the same option there.
-The latter works from within any game system, so you don't need to first navigate back to the collection that you're editing.
+The latter works from within any gamelist, so you don't need to first navigate back to the collection that you're editing.

 You can later add additional games to the collection by navigating to it, bringing up the game options menu and choosing **Add/remove games to this game collection**.